arolle/basex-docu/README.md

 Convert BaseX Wiki to DocBook and PDF
 =====================================

-Install the dependencies running  `./install.xq`.
+Install the dependencies via `basex install.xq`.
 Adjust varables in `xq/config.xqm` if desired, e.g. change temp directory.

 Then run `basex makedocu.bxs` to convert BaseX documentation from web to DocBook and